 Shop Vac or Dust Extractor

-Not be confused with plastic, drop cloths come in handy for protecting floors and furniture from paint and dust.
+Not to be confused with plastic, drop cloths come in handy for protecting floors and furniture from paint and dust.
 Make sure to get one that is at least 8ft by 10ft in size.
 Unlike plastic, paint doesn’t smear across a drop cloth—making them the preferred “tool” of this sort for professional painters.
 While you shop for these, also grab some clean rags.
-These work well for clean up, applying stain, protecting surfaces, and more.
+These work well for cleanup, applying stains, protecting surfaces, and more.
 You may also want to buy a small case of blue shop towels.

 You need some way to store and organize your tools.
 That might be either a toolbox or tool bag.
 Even a bucket can suffice with the right tool-storage accessory.
 Choose something that fits the amount of space you have and the number of tools you own.
 And you may need more than one solution—especially if you factor in your work vehicle and your shop or garage.